-Note: Although height and width are not required if you specify a custom size, they are useful for ensuring proper sorting of the options.
-For instance, if you are offering an "A4" self-fulfill print in addition to standard EZ Prints sizes, entering the correct dimensions for your print in inches (in this case, 8.3 x 11.7) will place your print after "8x10" prints, but before "11x14" prints.
+Note: Height and width are not required if you specify a custom size.
+However, including the height and width allows us to properly sort your custom print sizes in the checkout screen.
+For example, if you are offering an "A4" print in addition to standard EZ Prints sizes, entering the correct dimensions for your print in inches (in this case, 8.3 x 11.7) will place your print after "8x10" prints, but before "11x14" prints.

 - Stretched Canvas

-9. Now that you're back on the Self-Fulfilled Prints and Products page, you can change the order in which they will display to buyers.
+Now that you're back on the Self-Fulfilled Prints and Products page, you can change the order in which your items are displayed to buyers.
 You may choose to alter this sequence by dragging and dropping the products within the list - that way they appear on this page in the order in which they will be displayed on your website.

-If you ever want to create a similar self-fulfilled print or product, you can click the copy link under the Actions column.
-Or if you want to delete a print or product offer, click the delete link.
+If you ever want to create a similar self-fulfilled print or product, you can click the "copy" link under the "Actions" column.
+Or if you want to delete a print or product offer, click the "delete" link.

 Selling Self-Fulfilled Prints & Products